A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 We could just be blessed with an incredible child who knows how to sleep at night, but I doubt it.
 She's pretty bad at most things so far, and I doubt she would be excelling at sleep without the help. :) Anyway, if you have the means or very generous family/friends to buy this (when they are having a sale!), the Snoo is worth hype.
 If not, there are plenty of other great bassinets out there that are not so intense but still have some of the useful features like the white noise.

-Update May 2022: We successfully transitioned N out of her Snoo bassinet at about six months without much trouble.
+Update May 2026: We successfully transitioned N out of her Snoo bassinet at about six months without much trouble.
 11/10 would still stand by my original Snoo review.
 We’ve also lent it to so many friends and used it for our second baby.
-It has raised like 8 children at this point, still going strong!
+It has helped raise, like, 9 children at this point, and was still going strong when we finally sold it on Marketplace.

 As I mentioned in the novel I wrote about bassinets up there, white noise is a gift from the universe!
-We have this small portable white noise machine that's awesome.
+We have this small portable white noise machine that's awesome for travel.

-We received SO many cute blankets as gifts.
-I'm especially obsessed with an adorable, knit zebra blanket my cousin got at Patina in Minneapolis (see?
-I am not immune to recognizing cuteness), and also this Swedish one from Lina Johansson was perfect for tummy time because it's kind of like a towel on one side (always with the spit up).
+We received some other cute blankets as gifts.
+I'm especially obsessed with an adorable, knit zebra blanket my cousin got for us (see?
+I am not immune to recognizing cuteness).

 This Moonlight Slumber mattress had rave reviews, so we trusted the collective and no complaints from the sleeper.